visgl/deck.gl/docs/layers/hexagon-layer.md

 - Default: `100`

 Filter bins and re-calculate color by `upperPercentile`.
-Hexagons with counts bigger than the upperPercentile counts will be hidden.
+Hexagons with value larger than the upperPercentile will be hidden.

 ##### `lowerPercentile` (Number, optional)

 - Default: `0`

 Filter bins and re-calculate color by `lowerPercentile`.
-Hexagons with counts smaller than the lowerPercentile counts will be hidden.
+Hexagons with value smaller than the lowerPercentile will be hidden.

 ##### `fp64` (Boolean, optional)